aws-deadline/deadline-cloud-for-nuke/README.md

 * path mapping, that enables cross-platform rendering

 Jobs created by the submitter use this adaptor by default.

-### Compatibility

-This library requires:

-1. Nuke 15,
-1. Python 3.9 or higher; and
-1. Linux operating system.

 ### Getting Started